Home > Appendices > Impact and Solutions for the Retirement of the ApplicationImpersonation Role in Exchange Online

 If you use the service account authentication in mailbox migrations, note the following:

-- Migrations from/to user/resource/shared/archive mailboxes will fail. - If the service account is not the owner of the destination Microsoft 365 Group mailbox, items in the source Inbox folder cannot be overwritten.
+• If the service account is not the owner of the destination Microsoft 365 Group mailbox, items in the source Inbox folder cannot be overwritten.

 How to Check which Accounts have been Assigned the ApplicationImpersonation Role?